Home Hub hands-on: Google’s camera-free answer to Amazon’s Echo Show

 Home View is a bright, touch-friendly, scrollable menu of smart devices you’ve configured to work with Google Home, with contextually relevant submenus for lights, deadbolts, and other device categories.
 For example, tapping into the lights submenu surfaces a list of options — brightness and color — and diving into the color sub-submenu yields a list of hues to choose from.

 Devices with bespoke integration, like Nest Cam and Dish Network’s Hopper, offer more granular controls.
 In the Hopper’s case, that’s playback, power, and volume buttons.
-In the Nest Cam’s, it’s a live video feed and a virtual switch that allows you to respond to visitors with the Cam’s speakers.
+In the Nest Cam’s, it’s a live video feed and a virtual switch that allows you to respond to visitors over the Cam’s speakers.

 A Home Hub like any other